 The only downside was the relative lack of dynamics and pop in the vocal performance of the Flow, something I mentioned before when I initially reviewed it.

 Very smooth sound, treble is not as glassy or brittle sounding as the ZTE Axon but the low-end gets a bigger lift so it sounds a little warmer.
 Vocals are superb actually, I really love the width you get on the W80 with a resolving DAP.
 It is still a low-to-mid-biased tonally smooth presentation but it seems to gel well with this player.

 Lotoo Paw Gold

 This was a good pairing.
 With the Paw Gold, you get a smooth delivery but it does retain that warm sheen on its low end and timbre.
-Spatial cues and the general level of nuanced detail is excellent on the W80/Paw Gold.
-The sub-bass performance has great definition and it squeezes the most refined top end sparkle out of any W80 pairing I tried.
+Spatial cues and the general level of nuanced detail are excellent on the W80/Paw Gold.
+The sub-bass performance has great definition and it squeezes the most refined top-end sparkle out of any W80 pairing I tried.

 Possible the most sensitive IEM to voltage yet tested on the Cayin i5.
 This pairing will show hiss and volume kicks in literally with the first turn of the dial from zero to 1.
 Tonally this pairing will drive the low end the hardest with a more aggressive bass response and surprisingly slightly less warmth which I am all in favor off.

 Mids were clear, with good instrumental clarity and separation with nuanced details easily picked out.
 Timbre on the Cayin i5 pairing was very pleasing, yes a slight even harmonics bias but it didn’t sound overly warm or overcooked.
 The Treble was clear, and natural but still relaxed in its positioning.
 Impressive pairing indeed.